Having a good credit score can open up a lot of doors for you, so use these free ideas to improve it as fast as possible

 - Know How Many Accounts You Have Open

-When you’re trying to fix your credit, one of the best things you can do is keep track of how many open accounts you have.
-This is because it’s one of the factors that credit scoring models look at when they’re determining your credit score.
+When trying to fix your credit, one of the best things you can do is keep track of how many open accounts you have.
+This is because it’s one of the factors that credit scoring models look at when determining your credit score.
 So if you have a lot of open accounts, it may be hurting your score, and you may want to close some of them.

 In addition, keeping paid-off accounts open can also be helpful for your score.
 This is because it shows that you’ve been able to handle debt responsibly in the past and that you’re likely not going to default on any new loans.